|

 Camelot

-was another example of Victoria's genius.
+was a good example of Victoria's genius because it

 Students from my various weeknight classes were

-of 70-100.
+romance.
 Back when I was her bumbling, stumbling sidekick, no woman bothered to give me a

 second glance.
 Now, thanks in large part to